-The Director Qualification Standards specify the minimum qualifications that a nominee must possess in order to be considered for election as a director.
-These minimum qualifications, as more fully described in our Director Qualification Standards, include integrity, reputation, judgment, knowledge, experience, maturity, commitment, skills, track record, diversity, age, independence and ownership stake.
-If a candidate possesses these minimum qualifications, the Governance Committee, in accordance with its Director Selection Process, will then consider the candidate's qualifications in light of the needs of the Board and our company at that time, given the then-current mix of director attributes.
+The Director Qualification Standards specify that, in addition to any other factors described in the Company's Corporate Governance Guidelines, the Board should at a minimum consider the following factors, as more fully described in our Director Qualification Standards, in the nomination or appointment of members of the Board: integrity, reputation, judgment, knowledge, experience, maturity, commitment, skills, track record, diversity, age, independence and ownership stake.
+The Governance Committee, in accordance with its Director Selection Process, will then consider the candidate's qualifications in light of the needs of the Board and our company at that time, given the then-current mix of director attributes.
 As provided in our Corporate Governance Guidelines, the Governance Committee seeks to create a multi-disciplinary Board that, as a whole, is strong in both its knowledge and experience.
 The Governance Committee generally uses the services of a third-party executive search firm when identifying and evaluating possible nominees for director.
 This firm assists in identifying candidates who meet skills and qualifications specified by the Governance Committee.
 The Board has a mandatory retirement age of 72, unless an extension is approved by the Board, but in no event above age 75.
-In February 2016, the Board approved a waiver of the mandatory retirement age for Mr. Janitz for a one-year period.